usf-progdata/hw-samruddhis/final_project/README.md

 # Data

 The data I am looking at was collected by The Marshall Project, a non-profit organization that looks at the United States criminal justice system.
 This data in particular looks at the infection rates of COVID-19 in prisons across the nation.
+The dataset I am looking at (covid_prison_cases.csv) contains weekly time series data on tests, infections and deaths in prisons.

-There are four datasets:
+The primary variables I am looking at are:
-- covid_prison_cases.csv contains weekly time series data on tests, infections and deaths in prisons.
+- total staff cases
-- prison_populations.csv contains snapshots of the population of people incarcerated in each of these prison systems for whom data on COVID testing and cases are available.
-This varies by state.
+- total prisoner cases
-- staff_populations.csv contains a one-time, recent snapshot of the headcount of workers for each prison agency, collected as close to April 15 as possible.
+- total staff deaths
-- covid_prison_rates.csv contains the rates of cases and deaths for prisoners.
-There is one row for every state and federal prison system and an additional row with the National totals.
+- total prisoner deaths